 My three-year-old granddaughter loves dandelions.
 It is her mission in life to pick every dandelion she sees.
 She thinks they are beautiful and highly prized.
 With great pride, she presents her bright yellow bouquets to her mother, who is instructed to put them in water to keep them pretty.
 In her world, the only thing better than a blooming dandelion is a dandelion that has gone to seed.
 The seed-filled puff balls are picked and the seeds blown, sometimes with a few sticking to her little lips.
 Dandelions bring her joy.

 Driving to church yesterday, my husband pointed out a field covered in dandelions.
 He sort of groaned, but I commented how happy our granddaughter would be in that field.
 That got me thinking how different our perspectives can be.
 To some, dandelions are just a nuisance, a weed to be eradicated from an otherwise pristine lawn.
 But to others, they are beautiful and even desirable.
-I’m OK with dandelions.
-To me they herald spring, which I am always happy to see.
+I’m okay with dandelions.
+To me they herald spring, which I am always happy to welcome.

 I heard a radio commercial this year asking people to allow dandelions to bloom because they are one of the first and most vital nectar sources for pollination.
 They serve a very important purpose.
 Without them, we might not have other plant species we love or foods we enjoy.
 We can take a lesson from the lowly dandelion.

 Sometimes I see myself as that dandelion that others dread seeing and would like to get rid of.
 I know I can be annoying.
 And I feel sometimes that I am not contributing anything of value to others’ lives.
 But then I remember my granddaughter and her perspective on dandelions.
 That is how God sees me.
 To him I am not a nuisance.
 I am his beautiful creation.
 And he has given me purpose and equipped me to serve others in my own unique way, that I may be a blessing to them and bring joy to him.